Conservation area appraisal consultation

 Our new draft appraisal provides a description of the historical development and significance of these areas and important features that should be protected.
 The draft document proposes the amalgamation of these existing conservation areas as well as proposing boundary extensions.
 The appraisal process has also helped inform the Management Plan, which sets out steps that might need to be taken to maintain the special interest of the area.

 Consultation ran from 12 June to 21 July 2017 on the draft Appraisal and Management Plan for Hastings Central Conservation Area.
-All comments received will now be checked and changes made to the document as necessary, the consultation documents can be seen below for information purposes only.
+This was followed by a drop-in meeting held on 01 November 2017 from 3-7pm.
+The consultation documents can be seen below for information purposes only, preparation of the final appraisal document is underway.

 - Consultation draft: Hastings Central Conservation Area Appraisal and Management Plan